0-5788719150923125/praxis/README.md

 ## won't do

 - cryptocurrency ([donations](https://www.patreon.com/fold) are appreciated, though!)
-- half-precision; [there is research](https://sambanova.ai/blog/alibi-interpolation-vs-extrapolation) that suggests a detrimental interaction between ALiBi and low-precision.
-So, until we have replaced ALiBi - operations use full (32-bit) precision for now.
 - We implemented a simplified version of Infini-Attention, from [Leave No Context Behind](https://arxiv.org/abs/2404.07143), but found it to be ineffective.
 Particularly, we were looking for long-term memory, whereas this is primarly used for extremely long context lengths (i.e. "memories" do not persist between forward passes).